 Step Five:

 Condition.
-The conditioning process is important to allow all of your slices to come to a median humidity and to check for any moisture issues.
+The conditioning process is essential to allow all slices to come to a median humidity and check for any moisture issues.
 This helps prevent molding in storage.

 How to Use Dried Grapefruit Slices

 Dry fruit thoroughly with the instructions above.
-It's important that your citrus slices be completely dry before powdering.
+Your dried grapefruit slices must be completely dry before powdering.

-- Break slices up into the grinder of your choice.
-I happen to use a NutriNinja most often, but a coffee grinder or large blender work well, too.
+1. Break slices up into the grinder of your choice.
+I often use a NutriNinja, but a coffee grinder or large blender work well, too.

-- Pulse your grinder four or five times before commencing to a sustained grind.
+2. Pulse your grinder four or five times before commencing to a sustained grind.
+Please follow the directions of your grinder.

 Unlike other citrus varieties, grapefruit powder will be fairly sour - mix with some sugar and let the fun begin!